 And of course, having a law degree helps a lot.
 I can think of two areas where it is irreplaceably useful.
 One is connected with contracts.
 We need to review them to understand what's going on and why certain terms are the way they are within the contract.
-It is also about understanding the whole of why a business entity exists in one form or another, dealing with investors, and figuring out how you're going to give out compensation or equity to employees.
+It is also about understanding the whole of why a business entity exists in one form or another, dealing with investors during the startup funding process, and figuring out how you're going to give out compensation or equity to employees.

 The product that I'm working on now is not a legal tech product.
 It doesn't help from the perspective of deciding what features to build or talking to customers, but it does just help with understanding the reasons for what we do.

 Anton: Let's talk about Pantheon.
 How did you start it?
 Where did the idea come from?

 Erik: As I mentioned, I come from a low-income family where there was a lot of obesity.
 My younger sister was diagnosed with diabetes when we were children, and I have a phobia of needles.
 And so, that was this very scary experience to watch her go through.
 Now, having to inject herself two to three times a day with insulin.
 It inspired this question at a very young age: why do people make decisions that are damaging to something as important as their health?